What is Listening?

 Critical listening:

-Critical listening happens a lot in teamwork when participating in a problem-solving exercise and deciding if we agree with a proposition.
+Critical listening often happens in teamwork when participating in a problem-solving exercise and deciding if we agree with a proposition.
 This involves analyzing or evaluating the information communicated to us.
-It does not mean passing a judgment or criticizing, but appraising the information one is receiving.
+It does not mean passing judgment or criticizing but appraising the information one receives.

 Biased listening:

-Almost the exact opposite of critical listening is biased listening, also known as selective listening.
+Almost the opposite of critical listening is little listening, also known as selective listening.
 It is a type of listening behavior when someone listens only for the information one wants to hear.
-Because it does not involve an honest evaluation of the speaker’s actual opinions, it is a communication barrier that can distort facts and lead to inefficiencies.
+Because it does not involve an honest evaluation of the speaker’s opinions, it is a communication barrier that can distort facts and lead to inefficiencies.

 Sympathetic listening:

+Sympathetic listening is convenient when the need is to offer support and, if required, sound advice.
 Usually driven by emotion, this type of listening involves processing feelings or emotions being communicated.
 One might use sympathetic listening when colleagues are explaining their troubles at work.
-Sympathetic listening is convenient when the need is to offer support and, if required, sound advice.
-This type of listening helps establish a deeper connection and to bond with another person.
+This kind of listening helps establish a deeper connection and to bond with another person.

 Empathetic listening:

 When a listener tries to understand a point of view by placing themselves directly in the speaker’s position, it is empathetic listening.
+Empathetic listening is usually the result of having first-hand knowledge of the message you are listening to.
+Compassionate listening is typically the result of having first-hand knowledge of the message you are listening to.
 Sometimes referred to as therapeutic listening, it goes beyond sympathetic listening and enables the listener to relate to the speaker’s experience as if it were their own.
-Empathetic listening is usually the result of having first-hand knowledge of the message you are listening to.

 Appreciative Listening:

 Listening for enjoyment is appreciative listening.
 A good example is listening to music or your favorite speaker.
-At workplaces, the practice of this type of listening helps us build rapport with others.
-We engage in it to encourage the other person to trust and like us.
+At workplaces, this type of listening helps us build rapport with others.
+We engage in it to encourage others to trust and like us.